 Request your code from Companies House

 You may request your code from Companies House again.
 They will re-send your code by post to your company’s registered office.

 You may request Companies House to change or reset your company’s authentication code to your preferred or easy for you to remember password.
 You must put your request in writing and the letter must be signed by your company director.

 No access to mails at your company’s Registered Office address

 In situation where you no longer able to access mails send to your company’s registered office address for whatever reasons, you may write to Companies House explaining your situation.

-If your confirmation statement or company account is overdue and Companies House already proposing to strike off your company, our accountants would be able to help you to stop the striking off process and get your authentication code quickly.
+If your confirmation statement or company account is overdue and Companies House already proposing to strike off your company, our accountants would be able to help you.
+They will contact Companies House to stop the striking off process concurrently request the code to do your filings.